Turkey's Erdogan visits Saudi Arabia to mend strained ties

 ISTANBUL (AP) — Turkish President Recep Tayyip Erdogan landed in Saudi Arabia on Thursday evening in a major reset of relations between two regional heavyweights following the slaying of a Saudi columnist in Istanbul.

 The visit marks the latest in Ankara’s bridge-building efforts with its key regional rival.
-It will also be Erdogan’s first visit to the kingdom since 2017, the year before the murder in Turkey of journalist Jamal Khashoggi by Saudi agents.
+It is also Erdogan’s first visit to the kingdom since 2017, the year before the murder in Turkey of journalist Jamal Khashoggi by Saudi agents.

 Erdogan was greeted at the airport in the Red Sea city of Jiddah by the Mecca governor.
 Official photos released by the Saudi Press Agency and the kingdom’s Media Ministry showed Turkey’s leader accompanied by his wife upon landing.